The Gwangyang Maehwa Festival: Finding Plum Blossoms in Korea

 Hong moved to the area after she was married, and her father-in-law had already had a small maehwa orchard growing.
 However, his main focus was on the chestnut trees as they were seen as more profitable at the time.
 She eventually got him to cut down the chestnut trees to plant more maehwa trees and carried on the farming herself.
 Since then she’s studied organic farming, developed a complete brand of green plum products, and founded one of the most popular spring blossom festivals in Korea.

 Quick Guide to the Gwangyang Maehwa Festival

 There are a few different tours you can take if you don’t want to DIY your own trip down.
-You can always take a double tour down and also see Gurye’s sansuyu festival with this tour*.
-There’s also this tour* which will take you to Hwagae and Ssanggyesa.
+You can always take a double tour down and also see Gurye’s sansuyu festival with this tour.
+There’s also this tour which will take you to Gwangyang and Jeonju Hanok Village.

 **I actually strongly recommend doing a tour unless you have your own car.
 It’s a really rural area, so you’ll wind up spending more money on taxis than anything else*